mitre/saf/README.md

 ---

-### Visualize
+### View

 You can start a local Heimdall Lite instance to visualize your findings with the SAF CLI.
-To start an instance use the `saf visualize:heimdall` command:
+To start an instance use the `saf view` command:

 ```
-convert:zap              Run an instance of Heimdall Lite to visualize
+view                     Run an instance of Heimdall Lite to visualize
                            your data

   OPTIONS
     -p, --port=PORT          Port To Expose Heimdall On (Default 3000)

   EXAMPLES
-    saf visualize:heimdall -p 8080
+    saf view -p 8080
 ```